Everything You Need to Know About Grapes

 - Spoon roasted grapes over top of thick slices of toast smeared with fresh ricotta.

-- Add concord grapes to your favourite cornbread or cornmeal cake recipe.
+- Add grapes to your favourite pound cake or cornmeal cake recipe.

 - A simple weeknight dinner idea: roasted sausages with grapes and onions.